kimdurante/gis-workshop-waml-template/content/collections.md

 ## Collections Workflow

 All geospatial data layers must belong to at least one collection.
-Collections in SDR do not store data files.
-They help with high-level description, browsability, and rights functionality.
+Collection objects in SDR do not store data.
+They provide with high-level description, browsability, and rights functionality.

-### Administrative Policy Objects

 All geospatial data collections are governed by an Administrative Policy Object (APO).
 APOs define access to data as either 'world' (public) or 'stanford' (restricted).
-Data are uploaded to either the public or restricted GeoServer depending upon the access definition provided in the APO.
+This access definition specifies whether data are delivered to the public or restricted GeoServer.
 APOs also contain a Use and Reproduction statement that specifies instructions for research purpose and reuse.

-A list of commonly-used APOs for geospatial data can be found here.
-If an appropriate APO does not currently exist, [follow these instructions](https://consul.stanford.edu/display/DLSSDOCS/Argo+-+How+to+Create+an+APO) to create a new one.

 ### Collection Objects

-To register a collection object in SDR, locate the APO and create the collection using either "Title/Abstract" (MODS) or "Symphony" (MARC).
+To create a collection object in SDR, locate the APO and create the collection using either "Title/Abstract" (MODS) or "Symphony" (MARC).
 If the collection has a record in Symphony, enhance the MARC record as recommended below and register the collection using the catKey.

 If no MARC record exists, register the collection using a Title and Abstract.
 Update the MODS record later with the values shown below.

 |Field|MODS|MARC|Value|
 |:-----|:------|:------|:------|